-Licensure as an Intern
+Licensure as an Intern-Pharmacist in California

-Students enrolled in School must have a valid, current California Pharmacy Intern License.
-Incoming students are required to apply for a Pharmacy Intern License through the Office of Experiential Education prior to the start of the Fall Semester.
-Completed applications are submitted to the Office of Experiential Education.
-After processing, the Office of Experiential Education will submit the applications for the entire class to the Board of Pharmacy.
+Students enrolled in SOP must have a valid, current California Pharmacy Intern License.
+Incoming students are required to apply for a Pharmacy Intern License through the OEE prior to the start of the Fall Semester.
+Completed applications are submitted to the OEE.
+After processing, the OEE will submit the applications for the entire class to the Board of Pharmacy.
 Once the applications are received and processed, the Board of Pharmacy mails the Intern License to the student.
-A copy of the Intern License should be uploaded onto CORE.
+A copy of the Intern License should be uploaded onto Core Elms.

 Students cannot participate in the IPPE or APPE program without a current California Pharmacy Intern License.
-In addition, student pharmacists are not allowed to actively immunize unless they are Registered Pharmacist Interns in the state of California.
-All students must carry their pocket licenses with them at all times when visiting experiential practice sites.
+In addition, students are not allowed to actively immunize unless they are Registered Pharmacist Interns in the state of California.
+All students must always carry their pocket student-intern licenses with them at all times at experiential practice sites.
 Visiting Board of Pharmacy Inspectors may ask to examine professional licenses when making site visits; this may also include the licenses of interns participating in experiential education at the site.
 Preceptors may also ask students to provide a copy of their intern license during your site orientation.
-All students must disclose information regarding Board of Pharmacy - Board Actions to the Assistant Dean, Experiential Education within 15 days of receipt of any notice of action against their license from the Board of Pharmacy.
+All students must disclose information regarding Board of Pharmacy -Board Actions to the Assistant Dean, Experiential Education within 15 days of receipt of any notice of action against their license from the Board of Pharmacy.

 West Coast University School of Pharmacy has an obligation to inform the California State Board of Pharmacy if a student is not actively enrolled in the PharmD program.
-This includes being dismissed, leaves of absence, or delayed progression status.
-In the event of such an occurrence, the student would be ineligible for an intern pharmacist license and will return their intern license to the Office of Experiential Education (OEE) within seven days.
-The OEE will then notify CA BOP of the student's ineligible status for licensure cancellation.
-In the event that the student has successfully returned/readmitted into the pharmacy program, the OEE will assist each student with their pharmacy intern license application.
-Under California law, the Board of Pharmacy may reissue an intern license to the student under a decision of reinstatement adopted by, and at the discretion of the Board once the student is are re-enrolled in the Program.
+This may include dismissal, leave of absence, or delayed progression status.
+In the event of such an occurrence, the student would be ineligible for an intern pharmacist license and will return their intern license to the OEE within seven days, or to the California Board of Pharmacy within 30 days.
+The OEE will notify the California Board of Pharmacy of the student's ineligible status for licensure cancellation.
+In the event that the student has successfully returned/been readmitted into the pharmacy program, the OEE will assist each student with their pharmacy intern license to the student under a decision of reinstatement adopted by, and at the discretion of the Board, once the student is re-enrolled in the program.